erictt/computer-science-learning/source/_posts/cs6250/week-8-software-defined-networking-part-2.md

 ### The Motivation

-**P4 (Programming Protocol-independent Packet Processors)** is a high-level programming language to configure switches which **works in conjunction** with SDN control protocols(can't be used in conventional network paradigm)[Quiz].
+**P4 (Programming Protocol-independent Packet Processors)** is a high-level programming language to configure switches which **works in conjunction with SDN control protocols**(can't be used in conventional network paradigm)[Quiz].
 The popular vendor-agnostic OpenFlow interface, which enables the control plane to manage devices from different vendors, started with a simple rule table to match packets based on a dozen header fields.
 However, this specification has grown over the years to include multiple stages of the rule tables with increasing number of header fields to allow better exposure of a switch’s functionalities to the controller.
-* P4 is used to program the data plane![Quiz]

 Thus, to manage the demand for increasing number of header fields, a need arises for an extensible, flexible approach to parse packets and match header fields while also exposing an open interface to the controllers to leverage these capabilities.
 * According to the paper, P4 is not being developed as a replacement for OpenFlow, but a strawman proposal for how OpenFlow should evolve in the future.[Quiz]

-**P4 is used to configure the switch programmatically and acts as a general interface between the switches and the controller with its main aim of allowing the controller to define how the switches operate.** The below figure explains the relationship between P4 and existing APIs such as OpenFlow, which targets to populate forwarding rules in fixed function switches:
+**P4 is used to configure the switch programmatically and acts as a general interface between the switches and the controller with its main aim of allowing the controller to define(or program) how the switches operate.**[Quiz] The below figure explains the relationship between P4 and existing APIs such as OpenFlow, which targets to populate forwarding rules in fixed function switches:

 <img src="https://i.imgur.com/07W0UnU.png" style="width: 800px" />